kerolloz/03-CS-Second-Term/Compiler.md

 | [Code Optimizer](#code-optimizer)                           | optimizes the code produced by the intermediate code generator in the terms of time and space.                                                      |
 | [Code Generator](#code-generator)                           | Produces the target language in a specific architecture.
 The target program is normally is a relocatable object file containing the machine codes.  |

-Each phase transforms the source program from one representation into another. <br>
+Each phase transforms the source program from one representation into another.

 They communicate with:
 - error handlers.
 - the symbol table.

 ### Lexical Analyzer

 > - Puts information about identifiers into the symbol table.
-- Regular expressions are used to describe tokens (lexical constructs).
+> - Regular expressions are used to describe tokens (lexical constructs).
-- A (Deterministic) Finite State Automaton can be used in the implementation of a lexical analyzer.
+> - A (Deterministic) Finite State Automaton can be used in the implementation of a lexical analyzer.

 <p id="token"></p> <!-- for reference to token on phases of a compiler  -->

 A Token
 : describes a pattern of characters having same meaning in the source program. (such as identifiers, operators, keywords, numbers, delimiters and so on)

-Example: <br>
+Example:
 newval := oldval + 12

 | Lexemes | Tokens              |